sayalirked/sayalirked.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. student in Mechanical Engineering, advised by [Dr. Kumar Vemaganti](https://researchdirectory.uc.edu/p/vemagaks) at the University of Cincinnati ([Vemaganti Research Group](http://vemaganti.com)).
 My research is focused on "Bayesian learning in solid mechanics", an area that is highly computational and involves multiple disciplines of study including Bayesian Statistics, Mechanical Engineering and Scientific Computing.
+I'm investigating rheological constitutive models of solids, applying Bayesian statistical approaches to analyze the mechanical behavior of solids in order to improve the reliability of computer model predictions in real-world applications.

 I'm currently a Graduate Research Assistant working on projects in collaboration with Procter & Gamble (P&G) at the [UC Simulation Center](https://ceas.uc.edu/research/centers-labs/uc-simulation-center.html).
+My work involves employing physics-based ’predictive-design-approach’ to drive and outline process design and optimization guidelines using commercial FEA and programming tools.

 I earned my Masters (M.S.) in Mechanical Engineering in 2016 from the University of Kansas, where my research was in the area of Computational Fluid Mechanics ([Computational Mechanics Laboratory](https://me.engr.ku.edu/karan-s-suranas-research)).

+Contact: kedarisa [at] mail [dot] uc [dot] edu

 Research Interests: Solid Mechanics, Uncertainty Quantification, Machine Learning, Scientific Computing, Numerical Analysis, Fluid Mechanics

+Summary:
+- Strong background in Scientific Computing and Numerical Methods.
+- Expertise in different aspects of Uncertainty Quantification including optimal experimental design and calibration.
+- Experience in the application of the Bayesian framework to solve probabilistic inverse problems and traditional optimization methods to solve deterministic inverse problems in Solid Mechanics and Fluid Mechanics.
+- Comprehensive programming skills in Python, Julia, C++, C, MATLAB languages.
+- Demonstrated ability to work both independently as well as collaboratively as a member of cross-functional teams in industry (P\&G) and academia.
+- Proven ability to effectively handle multiple projects concurrently and manage competing priorities under demanding deadlines.

 I like to travel and share my experiences.
 You can read about some of my trips at my [Travel Photography Blog](http://sayalikedari.blogspot.com/).